sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_32_CircuitWithTwoResistors/CircuitLab_Quiz01.md

 **Description**

-a) Here we are giving a voltage of 5V to the transistor with the battery, as the transistor base is connected to the battery.
-So at the point marked, the voltage will be 5V which we gave using the battery.

-b) Here we are giving a voltage of 5V to the transistor with the battery, as the transistor base is connected to the battery.
-So at the point marked, the voltage will be 5V which we gave using the battery.

-c) Here we are giving a voltage of 5V to the transistor with the battery, as the transistor base is connected to the battery.
-So at the point marked, the voltage will be 5V which we gave using the battery.

-d) Here we are giving a voltage of 5V to the transistor with the battery, as the transistor base is connected to the battery.
+Here we are giving a voltage of 5V to the transistor with the battery, as the transistor base is connected to the battery.
 So at the point marked, the voltage will be 5V which we gave using the battery.

 ---
 ---